litalbarkai/open-redatam/README.md

 On Ubuntu, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v0.2/open_redatam_0.2_amd64.deb) and install it.
 This will install `redatam` and `redatamgui` in `/usr/local/bin/` with the necessary dependencies and a desktop entry.
 The installer creates an entry in the Applications folder for Open Redatam GUI and you can also use the command line tool from the Terminal by calling `redatam`.

-On Mac, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v0.2/open-redatam-mac.pkg) and install it.
-This will install `redatam` and `redatamgui` in `/usr/local/bin/` with the necessary dependencies and a desktop entry.
-The installer creates an entry in the Applications folder for Open Redatam GUI and you can also use the command line tool from the Terminal by calling `redatam`.

-This will install `redatam` and `redatamgui` in `/usr/local/bin/`.
+On Mac, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v0.2/open-redatam-mac.dmg).
+The image contains `redatam` and `redatamgui`, which you can copy to "Applications".

 On Windows, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v0.2/open-redatam-windows.exe) and install it.
 The installer creates an entry in the Start Menu for Open Redatam GUI and you can also use the command line tool from Power Shell by calling `C:\Program Files (x86)\Open Redatam\redatam.exe`.